Mikail124/csProject/group/meetingslog.md

 Below is a record of our project group meetings.
 This page will be submitted together with the rest of the repository, in partial fulfillment of the CS102 course requirements.

 ****
-### Meeting ~ (date, duration)
+### Meeting ~ (22/4/2020, 45 minutes)
 ****
-**Present:** x, y, z...   _**Absent:**_  a, b.
+**Present:** Turgut Alp Edis, Utku Gökçen, Arda Akdeniz, Mikail Koç   _**Absent:**_  none.

 **Discussion:**
-We reviewed progress.
-Member1 & member2 reported back, explaining that they had discovered rst and demonstrated some useful examples.
-Member3 had slept and has not yet completed his task, but promised to do so this week!
-We decided we need to do this, that, and the other, and divided the work between us.
-Next meeting planned for (date).

-**ToDo:** x & y will do this by ???, z & a will do that by ???, etc.
+We have discussed about how we can do the app and worked on detailed design report.
+Then we decided to share the all work between us.

+**ToDo:**
+Arda will do create event page.
+Mikail will do profile and settings page.
+Utku will do database and login, signup and feed pages.
+Turgut will do myupcoming events and search pages.

 ****
 ### Meeting ~ (date, duration)